openvinotoolkit/model_server/docs/demos.md

 @endsphinxdirective

-OpenVINO Model Server demos have been created to showcase the usage of the model server as well as demonstrate it's capabilities.
-Source codes for all of below demos are available on GitHub.
+OpenVINO Model Server demos show how to use the model server and its features.
+Source code for the demos below are available on GitHub.
 See the demos along with steps to reproduce:

-- [Age and Gender Recognition via REST API](age_gender_guide.md) - run prediction on a JPEG image using an age and gender recognition model via REST API.
+- [Age and Gender Recognition via REST API](age_gender_guide.md) - run predictions on JPEG images using an age and gender recognition model via the REST API.

-- [Horizontal Text Detection in Real-Time](camera_example.md) - run prediction on camera stream using a horizontal text detection model via gRPC API.
+- [Horizontal Text Detection in Real-Time](camera_example.md) - run predictions on a camera stream using a horizontal text detection model via the gRPC API.

-- [Age, Gender and Emotion Recognition with Pipelined Models](combined_model_dag.md) - run prediction on a JPEG image using a pipeline of age-gender recognition and emotion recognition models via gRPC API.
+- [Age, Gender and Emotion Recognition with Pipelined Models](combined_model_dag.md) - run predictions on JPEG images using a pipeline of age-gender recognition and emotion recognition models via the gRPC API.

-- [Optical Character Recognition Pipeline](east_ocr.md) - run prediction on a JPEG image using a pipeline of text recognition and text detection models with a custom node for intermediate results processing via gRPC API.
+- [Optical Character Recognition Pipeline](east_ocr.md) - run predictions on JPEG images using a pipeline of text recognition and text detection models, with a custom node for processing intermediate results, via the gRPC API.

-- [Simple Face Detection](face_detection_script_example.md) - run prediction on a JPEG image using a face detection model via gRPC API.
+- [Simple Face Detection](face_detection_script_example.md) - run predictions on JPEG images using a face detection model via the gRPC API.

-- [Age, Gender and Emotion Recognition with Pipelined Models (full)](faces_analysis_dag.md) - run prediction on a JPEG image using a pipeline of age-gender recognition and emotion recogition models via gRPC API.
+- [Age, Gender and Emotion Recognition with Pipelined Models (full)](faces_analysis_dag.md) - run predictions on JPEG images using a pipeline of age-gender recognition and emotion recognition models via the gRPC API.

-- [Image Classification with ONNX Model](ovms_onnx_example.md) - run prediction on a JPEG image using an original ONNX classificatin model via gRPC API.
+- [Image Classification with ONNX Models](ovms_onnx_example.md) - run predictions on JPEG images using a ResNet-50 classification model from [ONNX Model Zoo](https://github.com/onnx/models) via the gRPC API.

-- [Preparing TensorFlow Model For Serving](tf_model_binary_input.md) - download and convert original TensorFlow model to the format accepted by OpenVINO Model Server.
+- [Preparing TensorFlow Model For Serving](tf_model_binary_input.md) - download and convert a [ResNet-50 TensorFlow model](https://github.com/tensorflow/models/tree/v2.2.0/official/r1/resnet) to the [OpenVINO IR](https://docs.openvino.ai/latest/openvino_docs_MO_DG_IR_and_opsets.html#doxid-openvino-docs-m-o-d-g-i-r-and-opsets) format accepted by OpenVINO Model Server.

-- [Vehicle Analysis Pipeline](vehicles_analysis_dag.md) - detect vehicles and recognize their attributes using a pipeline of vehicle detection and vehicle attributes recognition models with a custom node for intermediate results processing via gRPC API.
+- [Vehicle Analysis Pipeline](vehicles_analysis_dag.md) - detect vehicles and recognize their attributes using a pipeline of vehicle detection and vehicle attribute recognition models, with a custom node for processing intermediate results, via the gRPC API.

-- [Natural Language Processing with BERT](../example_client/bert/README.md) - provide a knowledge source and a query and use BERT model for question answering use case via gRPC API.
+- [Natural Language Processing with BERT](../example_client/bert/README.md) - provide a knowledge source and a query a [BERT model](https://docs.openvino.ai/latest/omz_models_model_bert_small_uncased_whole_word_masking_squad_int8_0002.html) for question answering use case via gRPC API.

-- [Run Predictions with C++ application](../example_client/cpp/README.md) - build C++ client application in Docker and use it to run predictions via gRPC API.
+- [Run Predictions with a C++ application](../example_client/cpp/README.md) - build a C++ client application in a Docker container and send predictions via the gRPC API.

-- [Run Predictions with Go application](../example_client/go/README.md) - build Go client application in Docker and use it to run predictions via gRPC API.
+- [Run Predictions with a Go application](../example_client/go/README.md) - build a Go client application in a Docker container and send predictions via the gRPC API.

-- [ovmsclient package examples](../client/python/samples/README.md) - use a set of samples based on `ovmsclient` Python package for predictions, getting model status and getting model metadata both via gRPC and REST APIs
+- [ovmsclient Python samples](../client/python/samples/README.md) - a set of samples that use the `ovmsclient` Python package for predictions, getting model status and model metadata via both the gRPC and REST APIs.

-Additional demos that show how to work with dynamic inputs:
+Additional demos that show how to handle dynamic inputs:

-- [Handling dynamic batch size with a demuliplexer](./dynamic_bs_demultiplexer.md) - create a simple pipeline that will split data of any batch size and perform inference on each element in the batch separately.
+- [dynamic batch size with a demuliplexer](./dynamic_bs_demultiplexer.md) - create a simple pipeline that splits data of any batch size and performs inference on each element in the batch separately.

-- [Handling dynamic batch size with automatic model reloading](./dynamic_bs_auto_reload.md) - configure model server to reload the model every time it receives a request with batch size other than currently set.
+- [dynamic batch size with automatic model reloading](./dynamic_bs_auto_reload.md) - configure the model server to reload the model every time it receives a request with batch size other than what is currently set.

-- [Handling dynamic shape with automatic model reloading](./dynamic_shape_auto_reload.md) - configure model server to reload the model every time model receives a request with data in shape other than currently set.
+- [dynamic shape with automatic model reloading](./dynamic_shape_auto_reload.md) - configure the model server to reload a model every time the model receives a request with data in a shape other than what is currently set.

-- [Handling dynamic input shape with a custom node](./dynamic_shape_custom_node.md) - create a simple pipeline by pairing your model with a custom node that will perform data preprocessing and provide your model with data in acceptable shape.
+- [dynamic input shape with a custom node](./dynamic_shape_custom_node.md) - create a simple pipeline by pairing a model with a custom node that performs data preprocessing and provides the model with data in an acceptable shape.

-- [Handling dynamic input shape with binary input format](./dynamic_shape_binary_inputs.md) - send data in binary format (JPEG or PNG encoded), so model server will adjust the input on data decoding.
+- [dynamic input shape with binary input format](./dynamic_shape_binary_inputs.md) - send data in binary format (i.e. JPEG or PNG encoded), so the model server adjusts the input on data decoding.